Advertiser Disclosure

 These benefits are all in addition to the fact that the card earns Chase Ultimate Rewards points — some of the most flexible and valuable points on the market.

-The card does, however, come with a higher annual fee, so you may be wondering if the card is actually worth having.
+However, the card has a hefty annual fee, so you may wonder if it’s worth having.

-We’ll help you answer that question in this article.
-First, we’ll walk you through the card’s benefits and assign each a cash value.
-Then, we’ll round up all of the benefits and show you their combined value, giving you a complete look at the card’s benefits.
-Keep in mind that we’ve based our valuations on moderate spending and moderate travel, so the values are definitely subjective.
+In this article, we help you answer that question.
+First, we walk you through the card’s benefits and assign each a cash value.
+Then, we round up all the benefits and show you their combined value, giving you a complete look at the card’s benefits.
+We’ve based our valuations on moderate spending and travel, so the values are subjective.

-Make sure to think of how often you’ll use these benefits and assign your own values as you read through the article — this will give you an even better look as to if the Chase Sapphire Reserve card is the card for you.
+Consider how often you’d use these benefits and assign your own values as you read through the article.
+This will give you an even better idea of whether the Chase Sapphire Reserve card is the right card for you.

 Initial Benefit